 John M. Bryson II is a Principal in the Washington, D.C.
 Region office of Jackson Lewis P.C.
 He specializes in diversity assessments and counseling, preparing comprehensive action plans, and related litigation issues, and is a nuclear engineer by training.
+He is also Co-Chair of the firm's Corporate Diversity Counseling practice group.

 Mr. Bryson was recently honored with the BTI Client Service MVP Award as one of 28 nation-wide employment lawyers selected by General Counsel of the country’s largest corporations for dedication and commitment to superior client service.